 Today, a number of other operating systems, besides OpenBSD, support bcrypt password hashes, with Niels' original implementation, with this implementation (crypt_blowfish), or otherwise.
 These systems include recent versions of FreeBSD and NetBSD, Solaris 10, and indeed the Linux distributions that have integrated crypt_blowfish (see below for a list).
 Only some of these systems use bcrypt for newly set passwords by default, though.

-You may also want to check out our portable PHP password hashing framework for use in your PHP applications.
+You might also want to check out our portable PHP password hashing framework for use in your PHP applications, as well as our presentation on the history of password security.

 Download: